desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 4. check (separately by record type) that all record sets retrieved in Steps 2 (if present) and 3 have equal contents;

+[ This level of rigor is needed for various reasons, including that it prevents one operator from screwing up the zone in a multi-homed setup (where several operators serve the same zone). ]

 For the above queries, the Parental Agent MUST use a trusted validating DNS resolver and MUST treat responses with unauthenticated data